-Party, swim, dine, shop, visit galleries or museums, take in a performance, gamble, indulge in nature’s abundance or simply relax.
+Party, swim, dine, shop, visit galleries or museums, take in a performance, gamble, indulge in nature’s abundance, or simply relax.
 From Key West to The Palm Beaches, Florida’s Southeast coast is a plethora of unlimited possibilities and experiences.
+By Kara Franker

 Begin your day with breakfast in the outdoor courtyard of Blue Heaven.
-Then wander the Old Town district enjoying color-
+Then wander the Old Town district enjoying the colorful Victorian architecture.

 Start your day at the iconic Jupiter Inlet Lighthouse and cruise south down to Loggerhead Marinelife Center to check on the sea turtles.
 Lunch in West Palm Beach.
 Ride the trolley through CityPlace and down Clematis Street; with so many local hot spots to choose from, the decision is guaranteed to be difficult, but delicious!
 Head to Boca Raton for the afternoon, renting bikes to experience the Ocean Boulevard Path, or stroll around Mizner Park.
 End the day dancing and dining along Atlantic Avenue in Delray Beach.